French cruiser Pluton: Service

 In 1936, an experimental twin 13.2 mm gun mount with a gun shield was added between the starboard 75-mm guns and more rangefinders were added to bring her total up to 31.
 Her boilers and condensers were repaired in a refit between 25 November 1936 and 13 March 1937.
-Later that year Pluton had a major refit that involved repair of her turbines, replacement of her 138 mm fire-control director by one of the type used by the 8000 t light cruisers and the transfer of the foredeck 13.2 mm machine guns to positions on the forward superstrucut.
+Later that year Pluton had a major refit that involved repair of her turbines, replacement of her 138 mm fire-control director by one of the type used by the 8000 t light cruisers and the transfer of the foredeck 13.2 mm machine guns to positions on the forward superstructure.
 Her last refit, from 15 November 1938 – 15 February 1939, retubed two boilers, enclosed the AA director to protect it from the weather, improved the remote control of the 138 mm guns and added gun shields to each of the twin 13.2 mm mounts.

 Pluton was transferred to Lorient on 10 May 1939 when the French Navy formed the 5e Escadre there which controlled all training ships and planned to convert her into a full-time training ship as consort to the training cruiser Jeanne d'Arc on 1 June 1940.
 She would have been renamed La Tour d'Auvergne at that time, as the name Pluton was reserved for mine warfare ships in the French Navy.

 As war approached, it was decided to retain her as a minelayer and most of the extra fire control equipment was removed.
 She was transferred to Brest as part of the reorganization of the 5e Escadre.
 She sailed for Casablanca, French Morocco on 2 September with 125 Bréguet mines embarked.
 She was ordered to lay a defensive minefield there on 4 September, but this order was rescinded the next day, after the mines had already been fuzed, and the ship was ordered to disembark the mines.
 While landing the mines on 13 September one of them exploded, destroying the ship and killing 186 people.
 A further 73 crewmen and 47 others were injured and significant damage was caused by flying debris.
 Three trawlers (Etoile du Matin, Marie Merveilleuse, and Sultan) were sunk by the explosion, and the auxiliary minesweepers Charcot, Gosse, and Chellah damaged beyond repair.
 Two other auxiliary minesweepers, Grodin and Alcor, were damaged but able to be repaired.
 One gun and some armor was salvaged during the war, but demolition work did not begin until October 1952 and was completed by July 1953.